nostalgebraist/nostalgebraist-autoresponder/README.md

 Code for the tumblr bot [nostalgebraist-autoresponder](https://nostalgebraist-autoresponder.tumblr.com/).

+For some context, see [here](https://nostalgebraist.tumblr.com/tagged/nostalgebraist-autoresponder-meta) and particularly [here](https://nostalgebraist.tumblr.com/post/617940524224151552/i-imagine-some-people-have-been-curious-to-hear).

 ### Disclaimers

 *This is not good code!* It is a personal project for my own entertainment.
 Code style varies greatly, some code is still in horrible Jupyter notebooks (or still bears the scars of its origins in horrible Jupyter notebooks), the various components are coupled together in subtle ways, etc.